Geological UncertaintiesPublished on February 15 2015

 In principle the uncertainties in data are depending on the extent of investigations.
 However, in tunnelling it may be impossible to carry out any detailed investigate in advance.
-The most optimal solution may them be to carry out the investigations during the excavation and let the results in such way influence the design.
+The most optimal solution may then be to carry out investigations during the excavation and apply the results to adjust the design if necessary.

 Some comments on uncertainties can be seen here.